Commuters struggle to get to work despite rail strikes being called off

 Talks will now be held over the next few weeks to try to resolve the dispute over pay, jobs and conditions.

-The TSSA called off its planned rail strikes on November 5, 7, 8 and 9 after receiving an invitation to “intensive talks” from industry body, the Rail Delivery Group.
+The TSSA called off its planned rail strikes on November 5, 7, 8 and 9 after receiving an invitation to “intensive talks” from the RDG.

 TSSA members were due to take strike action in five different rail companies on different days over the period.